 From treacle sponge to jam roly-poly, puddings are an integral part of the traditional Great British menu, appearing at humble bistros and Michelin-starred restaurants alike.

-The word “pudding” probably derived from the French boudin, meaning sausage, and the first puddings were mixtures of suet, currants, and oatmeal.
+The word “pudding” is probably derived from the French boudin, meaning sausage, and the first puddings were mixtures of suet, currants, and oatmeal.
 Later on, cooks wrapped their puddings in cloths or muslins before boiling them, and later still came pudding basins—dome-shaped bowls that were useful for both mixing the ingredients and as a container for cooking the dish.
 Although Americans tend to stick to dessert to describe the sweet course of a meal, in the UK you might find it referred to as dessert, pudding, a sweet, or “afters.”

 According to food historian and lecturer Dr. Annie Gray, during the 18th century, the word dessert had a specific meaning.
 “Meals would consist of a first course—usually fish—then the main course of roasted game or meat.
 Sweet puddings would also come to the table at this point, along with the meat.
 Dessert was eaten as a separate course afterward, and always consisted of nuts, fruit, and ice cream.”